FOSSEE/OpenPLC/README.md

 - OpenPLC Version 1 : Hardware based on AVR's [**ATmega16A**](https://www.microchip.com/wwwproducts/en/ATmega16) and programmed using **LD**
 - OpenPLC Version 2 : Hardware based on [**Raspberry Pi**](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) and programmed using **FBD**

-As mentioned earlier, we are also providing a set of plug-and-play modules for practicing a range of experiments.
+As mentioned earlier, we are also providing a set of plug-and-play modules for practising a range of experiments.
 The current ones are
-- Elevator/Conveyor belt : COnsists of a motor, a motor driver that can be controlled.
+- Elevator/Conveyor belt : Consists of a timing bet, a motor and a motor driver that can be controlled.
-- Temperature Sensing and control
+- Temperature Sensing and control.
-- Switches : an array of various types of switches
+- Switches : an array of *normally-open, normally-closed and latch* switches.
-- SImple traffic light
+- Simple traffic light.

 ### **Software**